Justyna-Adamska/Let-s-code-in-C/README.md

 ### const int

 In order to secure the code from unwanted modifications I added const int prefix to functions declarations.
 By doing it I explicitly show which values are open for modifications and which are not.

+## 08.10.2022

+Next changes to main.c introduced the concept of dynamic memory allocation.
+New header file stdlib.h with functions malloc, calloc and realloc was used to reserve heap memory.
+Together with them the proper use of the function free() was necessary in order to avoid memory leaks.
+Valgrind was the tool that checked program against such leaks.
+What is more, one has to take into consideration the scenario when void pointer that returns address in malloc, calloc and realloc functions is of NULL type.
+This happens when there is no available memory in heap.
+In such case the program is terminated and returns error code ENOMEM.

+### scanf

+This time program starts from requesting input data from user.
+In order to do this the scanf () function was introduced.
+In this version of the program user is asked to input integer numbers.
+If function scanf() is unable to retrieve integer values from input, the program terminates and prints error message on the console.

+### pointer to pointer

+In this modification of the program, the concept of pointers is further widened and 'pointer to pointer' pointers were introduced.
+This was necessary because I wanted to assign address given by malloc function to my original pointer from main function instead of creating a copy of this pointer.

+###error codes

+I used new header file errno.h is order to use different error codes, f.e. one that indicates 'not enough memory' in heap.

+### if0 endif

+In order to indicate, which lines of the code should be ignored by the preprocessor, I used #if 0 and #endif comments.